badoo/pinba2/README.md

 A report is basically a table of key/value pairs: aggregation_key => aggregated_data.

 - Aggregation_key is something that you configure (i.e. aggregate incoming stream on ~host,~script,+request_tag).
-- Aggregated_data is report-specific (i.e. structure with fields like: req_count, hit_count, total_time, etc.).
+- Aggregated_data is report-specific (i.e. a structure with fields like: req_count, hit_count, total_time, etc.).

 **SQL tables**